BaoMinh000/Automatically_recognize_license_plates/README.md

 	Step 2: Turn on and run the main2.py file (I use pycharm to run) Step 3: You can use it normally

+"license_plate_recognition_model (1).h5" this is a model trained to recognize license plates in a photo
 Note: The project is created during the learning process.